Thamasb/battleships-game/README.md

  - [GitHub](https://github.com/)
  - [Heroku](https://id.heroku.com/) was used to deploy the application.
  - [Miro](https://miro.com/) was used to create the program flowchart.
+ - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python code for PEP8 requirements.

 # Testing